-Baked goods are increasing in importance as sources of nutrition in many sub-Saharan African countries
+Baked goods are increasing in importance as sources of nutrition and convenience in many sub-Saharan African countries

 Driven by rising economies and urbanisation; changes in consumption and the move by consumers towards snacking, the bakery industry is a vital indicator of the growth prospects of the entire industry in Africa.